 Update The Bitmoji App

-Next, make sure you’ve updated to the latest the version of the Bitmoji app.
+Next, make sure you’ve updated to the latest version of the Bitmoji app.
 Developers often update their apps to fix any bugs or software glitches.
 If you’re using an outdated version of the app, you may experience those technical issues.

 Update To The Latest Version Of iOS